-As we come to the end of our first licence from NHS England as an Academic Health Science Network, our Managing Director Deborah Evans reflects on how far we have come and looks ahead to what lies in store with our second licence.
+As we come to the end of our first licence from NHS England as an Academic Health Science Network, our Managing Director Deborah Evans has been reflecting in our annual report on how far we have come and looks ahead to what lies in store with our second licence.

 Looking back to when the West of England AHSN was first set up back in 2013, what stands out most for you?

-One of the remarkable things about our story is the extent to which NHS organisations have engaged at senior leadership and clinical level.
+The extent to which NHS organisations have engaged at senior leadership and clinical level has been remarkable.
 Our success rests on that bedrock.
-Everything else, our work with universities and with companies, all depends on us having that commitment and involvement from the entire healthcare community in our patch.
+Everything else, our work with universities and with companies, all depends on us having that commitment and involvement from the entire healthcare community.

 What were they key challenges we have had to address as an AHSN?